 DHTs and graph databases are different from familiar data stores, like relational databases, key/value stores, and document/object stores.
 Once you understand how they work, you’ll be able to design a robust data model for your app that takes advantage of their strengths and avoids their weaknesses.

-Deriving addresses directly from your the content of your data has some advantages—you can ignore the physical location of data and ask for it by its address.
-This means no more broken URLs.
-It also means that a malicious actor can’t sneak something nasty into the data they’re serving you—if it doesn’t match the hash, it’s been tampered with.
+Deriving addresses directly from the content of your data has some advantages — you can ignore the physical location of data and ask for it by its content address.
+This means no more broken links.
+It also means that a malicious third party can’t sneak something nasty into the data they’re serving you — if it doesn’t match the hash or author’s signature, it’s been tampered with.

 It does, however, make it hard to find the data you’re looking for.
-Addresses are just random numbers, which doesn’t give you much of a clue about the content that lives there.
-If everything were all on one machine, you could quickly scan through the data itself and find what you’re looking for.
+Addresses are just random numbers, and they don’t give you much of a clue about the content they represent, let alone any metadata attached to the content.
+If everything were all on one machine, you could quickly query the data.
 But that would get pretty slow on a distributed system, where everyone has a little bit of the whole data set.

 This creates a chicken-and-egg problem.
 In order to retrieve a piece of data that matters to you, you need to know its address.
-But you can only know the address if you can calculate it from the data (in which case you don’t need to retrieve it), or if you discover the address somehow.
+But how do you figure out the address if it’s derived from the data?

 Holochain lets you link any two entries together.
 This lets you connect known things to unknown things, which then become known things that link to more unknown things, and so on.
 Your app’s DHT becomes a graph database.